 Lugging around extra lenses can be a chore, especially when you’re travelling.
 A ‘superzoom’ lens stretches all the way from useful wide-angle coverage to super-telephoto reach, without the need to change lenses.
 This superzoom from Sigma gives a mighty ‘effective’ range of 28-460mm on Pentax APS-C bodies, yet is slightly lighter than Pentax’s 16-50mm standard zoom.
 Quality glass includes four top-grade FLD (‘Fluorite’ Low Dispersion) elements along with one SLD (Special Low Dispersion) element.
 The ultrasonic autofocus system is based on a motor, drive shaft and gearwheels, rather than being a ring-type design.
 This reduces size and weight but, typical of the breed, the focus ring rotates during autofocus.
 Superzoom lenses are somewhat notorious for comprising image quality but this Sigma retains very good sharpness throughout almost all of its zoom range, only dropping off a little at the long end.

-There are prime and zoom lenses that claim to have ‘macro’ capability, but only offer a maximum magnification ratio of 0.5x or less.
 For revealing the finest levels of detail, you can’t beat a ‘true macro’ lens that delivers 1.0x or 1:1 magnification at its shortest focus distance.
 This replicates a small object at full life size on the image sensor.
 When shooting with an APS-C format body, the 1.5x crop factor further boosts the magnifying effect.
 Although 1.0x magnification might not sound much of a big deal, it enables an incredible degree of enlargement when viewing the resulting images on screen or in print.
 In the weird world of macro photography, tiny bugs can take on the appearance of alien invaders.

 Effective portraiture isn’t just about a studio setup where you have full control over the lighting and background.
 Often, you’ll be shooting under natural lighting in a ‘real world’ environment and, all too frequently, the backgrounds can be overly detailed or cluttered.
-With a focal length of around 75mm on a full-frame camera, and a wide aperture of f/1.4 to f/1.8, you can blur the background with a tight depth of field.
+With a focal length of around 75-85mm on a full-frame camera, and a wide aperture of f/1.4 to f/1.8, you can blur the background with a tight depth of field.
 The combination also enables a natural working distance between the photographer and portrait sitter.
 If you’re shooting with an APS-C format camera, a 50mm prime lens with a similarly wide aperture rating gives the same benefits, taking the crop factor into account.

-Pentax designed this lens specifically for portraiture and, while it lacks the more usual 85mm focal length and f/1.4 aperture rating of most ‘portrait primes’, it fits the bill admirably.
+Pentax designed this lens specifically for portraiture and, while it lacks the 85mm focal length and f/1.4 aperture rating of most ‘portrait primes’, it still fits the bill admirably.
 The combination of focal length and widest available aperture enable a comfortable working distance and a depth of field that’s deep enough to keep most of the face pin-sharp, yet shallow enough to throw the background out of focus.
-Sharp areas within images really are super-sharp, along with great contrast and lovely colour rendition.
-Defocused areas look really soft and creamy, and bokeh remains super-smooth when stopping down a little, helped by a well-rounded nine-blade aperture.
+In-focus areas within images really are super-sharp, along with great contrast and lovely colour rendition.
+Defocused areas look really soft and creamy, and the bokeh remains super-smooth when stopping down a little, helped by a well-rounded nine-blade aperture.
 Build quality is good, with a full metal jacket and built-in hood, but there’s no internal autofocus motor.

 This 55mm lens is from Pentax’s premium Star-series line-up.
 Designed for APS-C format bodies, it has an effective focal length of 82.5mm, which is perfect for head-and-shoulders or half-length portraits.
 Features include a Supersonic Direct-drive Motor autofocus system, with the usual Quick-Shift manual override and focus distance scale beneath a viewing panel.
 Shooting wide-open at f/1.4, images don’t tend to be bitingly sharp, but that can be an advantage in reducing the appearance of fine lines and blemishes in skin.
 Stop down to f/1.8 and there’s a step up in sharpness, while bokeh remains beautifully soft and dreamy, with smooth transitions between focused and defocused areas.
 There’s no denying it’s a pricey lens, but it’s simply the best-quality option for portraiture with APS-C format Pentax cameras.